 If you want the microblaze\1 instance of MicroBlaze to access the AXI BRAM Controller (axi\bram\ctrl\0), then the two interconnects instances must be reconfigured.

-- 1. Double-click the AXI Interconnect (microblaze\1\axi\periph). - The Re-customize IP dialog box opens. - 2.
-From the drop-down menu, set the Number of Master Interfaces field to 2, as shown in Figure 4-36.
+- Double-click the AXI Interconnect (microblaze\1\axi\periph).
+The Re-customize IP dialog box opens. - 2.
+From the drop-down menu, set the Number of Master Interfaces field to 2, as shown in the following figure.